ErpNetDocs/tech/modules/logistics/wms/how-it-works/recalculate-quantities.md

-# Recalculating quantities in the WMS Worker
+# Recalculate quantities in the WMS Worker

 If a product has a defined additional **coding system** with a default base measurement category, it is possible to **recalculate** the product's quantities when scanning in the WMS Worker app.